 Study Abroad Re-entry Toolkit

-Do you want your student returnees to go beyond the typical “It was awesome!” response when they return to campus?
+Would you like your student returnees to go beyond the typical “It was awesome!” response when they return to campus after studying, working or interning abroad?

-Would proven re-entry materials that you can easily integrate into your current re-entry programming save you time and make your work easier?
+Would proven re-entry materials that you can easily integrate into your current re-entry programming and use with all of your students save you time and make your life easier?

 The Toolkit includes:

-- Student Workbook (35 pages, PDF) with 10 creative, reflective, unique activities from my popular Re-entry Roadmap workbook.
+- Student Workbook (35 pages, PDF) with 10 creative, reflective, unique activities from my popular Re-entry Roadmap workbook, each updated specifically for this Toolkit.

-- Facilitator’s Guide (PDF) with tips for each activity, plus additional suggestions for strengthening your overall re-entry programming.
+- Facilitator’s Guide (26 pages, PDF) with tips for facilitating each activity, plus additional suggestions for strengthening your overall re-entry programming.

 - A Slide Deck illustrating key re-entry concepts that you can drop into your own PowerPoint.